Z323323/Quadratic-residues/README.md

    $\displaystyle \lfloor \frac{3(q - 1)}{q} \rfloor = \lfloor \frac{3q - 3}{q} \rfloor = 2 = p - 1$

-   It's quite clear that the final result will always be $p - 1$ and I'm pretty sure it could be formalyzed somehow.
+   It results clear that the final result will always be $p - 1$ and I'm pretty sure it could be formalyzed somehow.
 For ex. imagine $5(y - 1)/y, y > 5$.
 We basically took $y - 1, 5$ times, then imagine to keep removing $y$; we will basically remove $y - 1 (+ 1)$ every step therefore having necessarily a result which is $p - 1$ because of the floor function erasing the remainder.
 Now we can further note another strange behaviour of this summation (which is one of the hardest thing to understand about this theorem).
-Let $p = 3$ and $q = 79$, it's quite clear that we will have a lot of term of the summation equal to $0$, indeed
+Let $p = 3$ and $q = 79$, it's quite clear that we will have a lot of terms of the summation equal to $0$, indeed

    $\displaystyle \lfloor \frac{3(2)}{79} \rfloor = 0$<br>
    $\displaystyle \lfloor \frac{3(4)}{79} \rfloor = 0$<br>